 100 lbs. of deer meat can be ground in something like six minutes, provided it’s all trimmed and ready to be fed.
 The grinding mechanism in this machine has no problem handling bones, cartilage, or skin.

 If you’re ready to take the step up from a crank-driven model, this machine offers a colossal increase in speed.
 Whether or not it’s worth the price probably depends on how serious you are about sausage and how much mileage you’ll get out of the meat-grinding capabilities.

 If you hunt, want to make food for your pets, or think you’ll enjoy grinding up steaks for homemade sirloin burgers, give the Weston Commercial Meat Grinder and Sausage Stuffer a close look.

-Who Needs A Sausage Stuffer?
+Why Buy A Sausage Stuffer?

 There are plenty of justifications for buying a sausage stuffer.
 You may have access to bulk meats; for example, if you buy a half a cow or hog at any point in the year instead of purchasing meat at grocery store prices, you may have some cuts of meat that are best ground and spiced or smoked.

 People with extreme food sensitivities to spices or preservatives might want to make their own sausage to guarantee what they’re eating.

 Household chefs and fans of blending their own seasoning blends are great candidates for a sausage maker.